-Ricoh 3D, which is based in Telford and provides a full range of end-to-end additive manufacturing solutions across a range of sectors including automotive and medical, will be part of Backing Britain Live 2020 from August 17.
+Ricoh 3D, which is based in Telford and provides a full range of end-to-end additive manufacturing 3d printing solutions across a range of sectors including automotive and medical, will be part of Backing Britain Live 2020 from August 17.

 The fortnight-long event is being organised by the Made in Group to promote the best in British manufacturing and will feature a host of events including webinars, conferences, round-table discussions and a virtual exhibition hall comprising booths, interactive seminar rooms and networking areas.

-There will also be the opportunity to explore Ricoh 3D’s post processing solutions and metrology capabilities, as well as talk to the team about the material characterisation, design support and quality assurance services available.
+There will also be the opportunity to explore Ricoh 3D’s post processing solutions and metrology services, as well as talk to the team about the material characterisation, design support and quality assurance services available.

 Mark Dickin, Additive Manufacturing and Moulding Engineering Lead at Ricoh 3D, said: “We are excited to be featuring at such an innovative event.